18F/handbook/_pages/18f/projects-partners/projects-in-distress.md

 ### Who makes the decision?

-Teams should make a recommendation to the Director of Account Management, who are both accountable for both project impact goals and business goals and will make the ultimate decision.
-18F’s facilitates change in our partner organizations, and our work, even in the best of circumstances, is difficult.
+Teams should make a recommendation to the Director of Account Management, who is accountable for both project impact goals and business goals and will make the ultimate decision.
+Change in our partner organizations and our work, even in the best of circumstances, is difficult.
 Because we do not have control over many of our partners’ circumstances or decision-making capabilities, stopping prematurely isn’t a negative reflection of the team’s efforts, skills, or capabilities.

 ## Ending an engagement responsibly